thinkst/canarytools-docs/docs/canarytokens/actions.md

         required: false
         type: file
         description: Upload an Image file (jpeg or png) that will be displayed on the Canarytokens URL (required when creating web-image tokens)
-                     With curl use the following flag:
+                     With curl use the following flag&#58;
                      `-F 'web_image=@upload-me.png; type=image/png'` for png files
                      `-F 'web_image=@upload-me.jpg; type=image/jpeg'` for jpeg files
       - name: doc